bmwise14/crypto_music/README.md

 ## Paper Prototype
 - [The Outside of the Crypto Music Box](https://photos.app.goo.gl/GH1ewYuKjT5H8N9c9)
 - The Inside (WIP) of the music box will include Raspberry Pi, LCD, Speaker (maybe), Arduino Uno, and connectors to each: https://photos.app.goo.gl/QDUrwAr6aoYmNBn67
-- This is a video of the paper prototype of the box.
+- This is a video of the paper prototype crypto music box.
 Use your imagination for the display.
-Also this might not be the type of song being displayed: https://photos.app.goo.gl/H6Y3xPvkqJKgPC9A6
+Also this might not be the type of song that the hash functions make: https://photos.app.goo.gl/H6Y3xPvkqJKgPC9A6

 ## Lazer Cutting Diagram:
 ![diagram-design-02](https://user-images.githubusercontent.com/3782456/47756604-14b53500-dca3-11e8-83ca-116be34e5ff7.png)